Stop Criminalising Survivors

 -

-On 20 July, the Lord Chancellor announced that the Government would adopt most of the recommendations in Clare Wade KC’s review of Domestic Homicide Sentencing.
+In July 2023, the then Lord Chancellor announced that the Government would adopt most of the recommendations in Clare Wade KC’s review of Domestic Homicide Sentencing.
 Click here to read our statement.

-CWJ organised a Westminster Hall debate in Parliament on 5 July, in collaboration with the Tackling Double Disadvantage partnership and with the help of Kate Osamor MP, to raise awareness of the criminalisation of Black, minoritized and migrant victims of VAWG and reforms needed.
+CWJ organised a Westminster Hall debate in Parliament on 5 July 2023, in collaboration with the Women’s Justice Reimagined partnership (formerly known as the Tackling Double Disadvantage partnership) and with the help of Kate Osamor MP, to raise awareness of the criminalisation of Black, minoritized and migrant victims of VAWG and reforms needed.

-Click here to read a blog on the debate by CWJ intern, Iqra Ahmed
+Click here to read a blog on the Westminster Hall debate by CWJ intern, Iqra Ahmed

 Click here for our briefing to MPs ahead of the debate